nallenscott/nallenscott/README.md

   </picture>
 </h1>

-Hi, I'm Nathan 👋 Engineer, founder, tinkerer, podcaster.
-When I'm not working on my own projects, I'm usually helping others with theirs.
+Hi, I'm Nathan 👋 When I'm not working on my own projects, I'm usually helping others with theirs.
 I'm currently focused on my podcast startup, The Take, a series of micro episodes about tech.
 Check it out below!

 ### O(N): The Take – A LinkedIn-exclusive podcast